alx-tools/Jobs/positions/curriculum_integrator.md

 ## ABOUT THE CURRICULUM TEAM

-The curriculum team is creating and improving all ALX curriculum hosted in the Intranet.
+The curriculum team is creating and improving all ALX curriculum hosted on the Intranet.
-In addition of the creation of new content, the team is implementing them with all tools developed by the tech team with the "ALX way": projects based, automatic corrections, granular learning, etc.
+In addition to the creation of new content, the team is implementing them with all tools developed by the tech team with the "ALX way": projects based, automatic corrections, granular learning, etc.

 ## ABOUT THE ROLE

-- Implement new curriculum in our platforms (with auto correction)
+- Implement new curriculum in our platforms (with auto-corrections)
 - Update and improve current curriculum implementation
 - Support education team (training, feedback loop, etc.)
 - Improve learning experience by a better tools/automation integration